Summer Fruit and Berry Sangria

 Woman grabbing one of two glasses of Fruit and Berry Sangria on a table.

-Summer Fruit and Berry Sangria is lovely with appetizers, but also delicious with dinner, and also sippable with dessert.
+Summer Fruit and Berry Sangria is lovely with appetizers, delicious with dinner, and sippable with dessert.
 Basically, there is no bad time for sangria.
 Start your evening with a pitcher of this fruity drink and some pan con tomate and grilled bruschetta, or pour glasses to go with Spanish Lamb Burgers.

 Woman holding a glass of Fruit and Berry Sangria.